working-group-two/docs.wgtwo.com/docs/sipbreakout-how-to.md

 2. [An access token](/oauth-2-0/get-user-access-token)

 ## Overview
 This API enables PBX/TAS (Private Branch Exchange/Telephony Application Server) providers to plug their (SIP-enabled) endpoint into the call path.

-In other words, it enables a SIP integration between Working Group Two's core and a PBX/TAS for a given MSISDN.
+It enables a SIP integration between Working Group Two's core and a PBX/TAS for a given MSISDN.

-MSISDNs are registered by utilising virtual SIP registrations, namely during the OAuth 2.0 round trip part of such a registration.
+Virtual SIP Registrations are used to alter default call behavior and involve PBX/TAS into the SIP signaling path.
+The registration created per single MSISDN linked to the OAuth 2.0 round trip.

-This API requires that you use the Authorization Code [OAuth 2.0](/oauth-2-0/overview/) flow as shown in our [docs](/oauth-2-0/get-user-access-token/).
+This API requires that you use the OAuth 2.0 Authorization Code Flow flow as shown in our [docs](/oauth-2-0/get-user-access-token/).

-To access this API, your credentials must include `call.control.answer_and_initiate` scope.
+To access this API, your credentials must include `call.control.answer_and_initiate scope`.

 ## The API